Best Gas Hot Water Heaters for Home Use: Buying Tips, Pros and Cons

 The lifespan of a gas water heater can vary depending on several factors, such as the type of heater, quality of the unit, frequency of use, and the quality of the water being heated.

-In general, tank-type gas water heaters have a lifespan of 10-15 years, while tankless models can last up to 20 years or more.
+In general, tank-type devices have a lifespan of 10-15 years, while tankless models can last up to 20 years or more.

 Regular maintenance can also help extend the lifespan of a gas water heater.
 Flushing the tank annually to remove sediment buildup, checking and replacing the anode rod as needed, and ensuring proper ventilation and safety features are in place can all contribute to a longer lifespan for the unit.